Life After Bates

 Life After Bates: How to Survive and Thrive

-A frank talk with recent Bates grads about how they transitioned from life after Bates and share tips and tricks for students who will soon be in their shoes!
-Topics include: friendships, wellness, apartment living, work-life balance, and more!
+This was a frank talk with recent Bates grads about how they transitioned to life after Bates and shared tips and tricks for students who will soon graduate.
+Topics included: friendships, wellness, apartment living, work-life balance, and more!